technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 5 - Create and manage workstreams and Queues.md

 You can create workstreams for unified routing in the Customer Service admin center app.

-1. Open a new tab in the browser, Sign in to the Power Platform admin center - https://admin.powerplatform.microsoft.com/ with the credentials provided to execute the lab in the home tab.
+1. Open a new tab in the browser.
+Sign in to the Power Platform admin center - https://admin.powerplatform.microsoft.com/ with the credentials provided to execute the lab in the home tab.
 Select **> Environments> CustomerService Trial environment> Environment URL.**